rowanmoul/ArchSecureDualBoot/README.md

 # Dual Booting Arch Linux and Windows 10 with Secure Boot and Encrypted Disks
 So you want to dual boot Arch Linux and Windows 10, both with disk encryption.
-On Windows you have bitlocker turned on, but then you disable secure boot to install Arch and now bitlocker is demanding that you either turn secure boot back on, or enter your recovery key each and every time you boot windows.
+On Windows you have bitlocker turned on which encrpyts your disk without requiring a password on every boot.
+Then you disable secure boot to install Arch and now bitlocker is demanding that you either turn secure boot back on, or enter your recovery key each and every time you boot windows.
 Not ideal.
-This guide will help you take control of secure boot on your computer so that you can sign your Linux kernel and run it with secure boot turned on, as well as show you how to set up "bitlocker-like" disk encryption for your Linux partition.
+This guide will help you take control of secure boot on your computer so that you can sign your Linux kernel and run it with secure boot turned on, as well as show you how to set up "bitlocker-like" disk encryption for your Linux partition (so you don't have to enter a password every time for linux either).
 It is not for beginners, and expects a certain knowledge level of Linux, or at least an ability to look things up and learn as you go, just as with many other aspects of running Arch Linux as opposed to Ubuntu or similar "user friendly" distributions.
 While this guide attempts to include as many details as possible, it is far from exhaustive, and it is up to the reader to fill in the gaps.

 ## Before You Begin
 You want to disable Windows Bitlocker before proceeding, as we will be making changes that will result in the TPM not releasing the keys needed to decrypt the disk automatically.
 Read on to understand what this means (indeed, it is strongly suggested that you read the entire guide and suggested reference material before you begin so you can do further research to answer any questions you might have).